DaudCloud-sudo/Soul-Connect-Health-App/README.md

 ### Personalized Counseling

-We aim to introduce:
+I aim to introduce:

 - **Customized Counseling Sessions:** Tailored to user needs and preferences.
-- **Integration with AI Models:** Leveraging deep learning for enhanced personalization.
+- **Integration with AI Models:** Leveraging deep learning and NLP for enhanced personalization.

 ## Technologies Used